Adopting From Foster Care

 REASONS TO CONSIDER FOSTER CARE AS AN OPTION

 For those daunted by long adoption waiting periods, you will be happy to know that foster care adoption waiting times may be shorter than in private or international adoption.
 Remember that families who are willing to foster children typically have shorter wait times than families who wish only to adopt.
 For children in foster care, there is financial assistance to help cover the child’s living expenses and healthcare.
 For most children, a portion of that assistance continues after adoption.
 Children in foster care range in age from birth to 19 years old.
-Last year alone, more than 600 children were adopted from foster care in Utah.
+Last year alone, more than 600 children were adopted from foster care in Utah and Idaho.
 Nearly 400 of these children adopted from foster care were age five or younger.

 THE FOSTER CARE ADOPTION PROCESS